finopsfoundation/framework/_resources/project--container-cost-allocation.md

 * **Click each filter** to sort cards by the parameters that you choose.
 * **Unclick filters** to change how you're sorting the cards, e.g. unclicking the *crawl* parameter will remove the filter seeking cards with the *crawl* label.

-The source material for these labels, schemas, and definition are up for debate and constructive improvement on our [Working Group documentation](https://github.com/finopsfoundation/sig-containers/blob/main/wg-container-cost-allocation/label-dictionary/README.md).
-If you also want to contribute to this page please <a href="javascript:void(0);" onclick="modalToggle('modal-contribute')">make a suggestion.</a>

 **NOTE:** Container Cost Allocation labeling and schema may greatly differ between different organizations with different use cases, goals, optimizations, and cloud service providers.
 The goal here is to provide an opinionated example about how to tackle the challenge of allocating container costs.

 <b>Filter by FinOps Persona:</b>